dataspacedatalife/connector/README.md

 Before starting, ensure you have the following:
 - **A Running Kubernetes Cluster:** A cluster (like kind) with correct port-forwarding for ports 80 and 443.
-- **Installed Tooling:** kubectl and helm must be installed and configured to point to your cluster.
+- **Installed Tooling:** kubectl and helm must be installed and configured to point to the cluster.
 - **Installed Cluster Services:**
   - `ingress-nginx` (NGINX Ingress Controller)
   - `cert-manager`